-It's important that someone's first guitar should be an instrument that will inspire the player.
+So we think it's important that someone's first guitar should be an instrument that will inspire the player.
 And few things can inspire a person more than someone they admire!

-But even on a superficial level, the look of the guitar is very important - If you're buying your son a guitar this Christmas, and his idol is Kurt Cobain, he'd be much more pleased to get a Jaguar guitar (similar to Cobain's) than a Telecaster (a guitar model not really associated with Kurt).
+But even on a superficial level, the look of the guitar is very important - let's say for example you're buying your son or daughter a guitar this Christmas, and their musical idol is Kurt Cobain.
+Well, then they'd be much more pleased to get a Fender Jaguar guitar (similar to Cobain's) than a Fender Telecaster (a guitar model not really associated with Kurt).

 The Stratocaster (or simply "Strat") is the most popular type of electric guitar, used in many different styles of music, from blues to pop, from indie to heavy metal!
-This is a versatile guitar that suits most styles.
-We recommend: the affordable Eastcoast guitars are good, as well as the Squier Strats.
+All 'Strat' or 'S' style guitars are derived from the Fender Stratocaster.